 Scenario 2

 Paul, the building manager, logs in the system using the credentials the admin Nora gave him.
-He was just hired, so he had no chance to change his password yet: he has to use the username and password that were generated by the system, based on his data.
+He was just hired, so he had no chance to change his password yet: he has to use his email and the password that were generated by the system, based on his data.
 As soon as he logs in, the dashboard appears on his screen and each sensor he has control over is assigned to a certain value.

 Paul only has to work three hours today (lucky him!), so he keeps the dashboard running and experiences no warnings or alerts during the entire period.
 Values keep getting updated real time but none of them is above the threshold, so all of them are green.